athos/Postmortem/README.md

 ```

 When you omit a session, things behave as if the current session were specified.
-The *current session* is the default session that can be used globally.
+The *current session* is the default session that can be accessed globally.

 To get the current session, use `current-session`: